meet-eu-21/Team-SA2/README.md

 # Team-SA2

-Meet-EU Team SA2

-Topic A : Prediction of TADs
+Meet-EU Team SA2, Topic A : Prediction of TADs

+Based on results of the benchmark done on TADs prediction tools (Dali and Blanchette, 2015), we designed a CNN in order to discriminate TADs border, given a (1,33,33) windows from HiC data.
+In the aim of reconstructing full TADs, we also try to predict the length associated with a given border.

 # Visuals
 ![Position scoring on chromosome X 12.5-17.5 kb](/Visuals/pos_score_meeteu_X.png)

-# Context
-MEET-EU 2021, SU TAD Group 2

 # Installation